-Persons who receive syphilis treatment must abstain from sexual contact with new partners until the syphilis sores are completely healed.
-Persons with syphilis must notify their sex partners so that they also can be tested and receive treatment if necessary.
+People who receive treatment must abstain from sexual contact with new partners until the syphilis sores are completely healed.
+People with syphilis must notify their sex partners so that they also can be tested and receive treatment if necessary.

 Having syphilis once does not protect a person from getting it again.
 Following successful treatment, people can still be susceptible to re-infection.
 Only laboratory tests can confirm whether someone has syphilis.
-Because syphilis sores can be hidden in the vagina, rectum, or mouth, it may not be obvious that a sex partner has syphilis.
-Talking with a health care provider will help to determine the need to be re-tested for syphilis after being treated.
+Because syphilis sores can be hidden in the vagina, rectum, or mouth, it may not be obvious that a sexual partner has this infection.
+Talking with a health care provider will help to determine the need to be re-tested after completing treatment.

-The surest way to avoid transmission of sexually transmitted diseases, including syphilis, is to abstain from sexual contact or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
+The most surefire way to avoid transmission of STDs, including syphilis, is to abstain from sexual contact or to be in a long-term, mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

 Genital ulcer diseases, like syphilis, can occur in both male and female genital areas that are covered or protected by a latex condom, as well as in areas that are not covered.
-Correct and consistent use of latex condoms can reduce the risk of syphilis, as well as genital herpes and chancroid, only when the infected area or site of potential exposure is protected.
+Correct and consistent use of latex condoms can reduce the risk of syphilis only when the infected area or site of potential exposure is protected.